-☑ QUARTERLY REPORT PURSUANT TO SECTI EXCHANGE ACT OF 1934 ON 13 OR 15(d) OF THE SECURITIES For the quarterly period en nded June 30, 2018 or ☐ TRANSITION REPORT PURSUANT TO SECTI EXCHANGE ACT OF 1934 ON 13 OR 15(d) OF THE SECURITIES For the transition period from n to Commission File Numb ber 001-14585 FIRST HAWAI IAN, INC. (Exact Name of Registrant as Sp Delaware (State or Other Jurisdiction of Incorporation or Organization) 99-0156159 (I.R.S.
-Employer Identification No.) 999 Bishop Street, 29th Floor Honolulu, HI (Address of Principal Executive Offices) 96813 (Zip Code) (808) 525-70 (Registrant's telephone number Not Applica (Former name, former address and former fisc Indicate by check mark whether the registrant (1) has filed all reports required to fully 1934 during the preceding 12 months (or for such shorter period that been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square t the Registrant was required to file such reports), and (2) has Indicate by check mark whether the registrant has submitted electronically Data File required to be submitted and posted pursuant to Rule 405 of Registreeding 12 months (or for such shorter period that the registrant was requ ulation S-T (section 232.405 of this chapter) during the Indicate by check mark whether the registrant is a large accelerated filer, at company, or emerging growth company.
-See the definitions of "large accelerated filer, and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ⊠ Accelerated filer Non-accelerated filer □ (Do not check if smaller reporting company) Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has with any new or revised financial accounting standards provided pursuant to Indicate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Exchange Act).
-Yes □ No 図.
-Indicate the number of shares outstanding of each of the issuer's classes of shares of Common Stock, par value \$0.01 per share, were outstanding as of
+☑ QUARTERLY REPORT PURSUANT TO SECTI EXCHANGE ACT OF 1934 ON 13 OR 15(d) OF THE SECURITIES For the quarterly period ende d September 30, 2018 or - ☐ TRANSITION REPORT PURSUANT TO SECTI EXCHANGE ACT OF 1934 ON 13 OR 15(d) OF THE SECURITIES For the transition period from n to Commission File Num ber 001-14585 FIRST HAWAI (Exact Name of Registrant as S) Delaware 99-0156159 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 999 Bishop Street, 29th Floor Honolulu, HI (Address of Principal Executive Offices) 96813 (Zip Code) (808) 525-70 (Registrant's telephone number Not Applica (Former name, former address and former fisc Indicate by check mark whether the registrant (1) has filed all reports required to 1934 during the preceding 12 months (or for such shorter period that been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square t the Registrant was required to file such reports), and (2) has Indicate by check mark whether the registrant has submitted electronically Rule 405 of Regulation S-T (section 232.405 of this chapter) during the prewas required to submit such files).
+Yes \boxtimes No \square . · · Indicate by check mark whether the registrant is a large accelerated filer, at company, or emerging growth company.
+See the definitions of "large accelerated in the emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer $oxtimes$ Non-accelerated filer $oxtimes$ Accelerated filer □ Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has with any new or revised financial accounting standards provided pursuant Indicate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Exchange Act).
+Yes □ No ☒.
+Indicate the number of shares outstanding of each of the issuer's classes of shares of Common Stock, par value $\$0.01$ per share, were outstanding as o